IntegralWorks/gdb_example/README.md

 # Can AI do this for us?
 Sort of.
 At this point I realized I knew enough about GDB to test AI output.
-I fed it these prompts: https://chat.openai.com/share/9ae0a8cf-43c5-4f71-880f-b8c0842901f1 and then combined the output of the prompts with the knowledge documented here to come up with set_breakpoints_gpt.gdb and set_breakpoints_gpt_looped.gdb.
+I fed it these prompts: https://chat.openai.com/share/9ae0a8cf-43c5-4f71-880f-b8c0842901f1 and then combined the output of the prompts with the knowledge documented here to come up with `set_breakpoints_gpt.gdb` and `set_breakpoints_gpt_looped.gdb`.
 You can run these directly with
 `gdb -x set_breakpoints_gpt_looped.gdb`
 Insights:
 * It's a good idea to try to do things manually at first